War Crimes Research Guide

 World events have demonstrated that war crimes, crimes against humanity, and genocide are long term problems that have occurred throughout history and continue to this day.
 This guide is meant as a starting point for your research.
 War crimes research often delves into associated topics such as human rights, treaty research, and genocide.
 As such, this guide will sometimes refer you to other relevant research guides on our web site [complete listing] for more information.

 The law library has many materials on war crimes and the titles below are meant only as a starting point.
-To locate more resources, search the online catalog (or try our NEW catalog interface) using keywords to narrow your search results.
+To locate more resources, search the online catalog using keywords to narrow your search results.
 For example, <war crimes> or <genocide international law>.

 - Annotated Leading Cases of International Criminal Tribunals INTL KZ6310 .A5 1999-